 The same as the given directive (which must not start with another >), but do not show the directive itself in the output, only its result.

-• > :img e
+• > :img e[; parameters...]

 Visualises e.
-The following types are supported:
+The optional parameters are lines of the form key: value: